ankidroid/Anki-Android/Database-Structure.md

     timeToday: "two number array used somehow for custom study.
 Currently unused in the code",
     dyn: "1 if dynamic (AKA filtered) deck",
     extendNew: "extended new card limit (for custom study)",
-    conf: "id of option group from dconf in `col` table",
+    conf: "id of option group from dconf in `col` table.
+Or absent if the deck is dynamic",
     revToday: "two number.
 First one currently not used.
 Second is the negation (-) of the number of review cards added today by custom study",
     lrnToday: "two number array used somehow for custom study.
 Currently unused in the code",